 For this month’s blog I thought I’d write about an area that causes a lot of people difficulty – sleeping difficulties – and just give a couple of very quick tips that I hope will help.

 It is very common for people I see to be suffering from sleep difficulties.
-However, often that is not the reason they contacted me, and instead it is feelings of low mood or heightened anxiety that they’ve been suffering with.
+However, often that is not the reason they contacted me.
+Instead it is feelings of low mood or heightened anxiety that they’ve been suffering with.
 One of the questions I will always ask in an assessment though is around sleep.
 Simply put, although sleep may not be the primary concern, poor sleep can certainly be a contributing factor in maintaining depression and anxiety.

 There are a couple of proven methods to combat sleep.
 The first is medication.
 There is no doubt that one can take prescribed sleeping tablets to help get to sleep.
 However, these tablets are commonly prescribed for only a short period – simply because they can be so addictive and can easily be relied upon as the ‘only’ way to sleep.
 Therefore, when they are not available, the sleep problem returns.
 Their effectiveness also wanes with time.

 The second proven method is psychological therapy, namely Cognitive Behavioural Therapy (CBT).
-CBT for insomnia has been assessed in over 100 RCTs (randomised controlled trials – known as the ‘gold standard’ of research), and the results show that on average 70% of people with even very long term poor sleep obtain lasting benefit from the treatment.
+CBT for insomnia has been assessed in over 100 RCTs (randomised controlled trials – known as the ‘gold standard’ of research).
+The results show that on average 70% of people with even very long term poor sleep obtain lasting benefit from the treatment.
 CBT explores and works on two areas:

 – the mental (or cognitive) factors associated with insomnia, such as the ‘racing mind’.